-A more recent clinical trial published in the Journal of Psychopharmacology found that the drug reduced both depression and anxiety scores in patients diagnosed with both depression and anxiety.
+A clinical trial published in the Journal of Psychopharmacology found that Trintellix reduced both depression and anxiety scores in patients diagnosed with both conditions.

-Trintellix is not FDA-approved for the treatment of anxiety, but this could be considered a potential secondary benefit of the drug for patients that are both depressed and anxious.
+Trintellix is not FDA-approved for the treatment of anxiety, but this could be considered a potential secondary benefit of the drug for patients diagnosed with both depression and anxiety.

 An extensive meta-study compared the efficacy of Trintellix to other leading antidepressants such as duloxetine, and found that Trintellix was similarly effective to all of the leading antidepressants.

-When evaluating a pharmaceutical drug, it’s important to weigh the potential benefits against the side effects.
+When evaluating a pharmaceutical drug, it’s important to weigh the potential benefits against the potential side effects.

-The FDA label for Trintellix, shown above, indicates an increased risk of suicidal thoughts and actions for children, adolescents and young adults when taking the drug.
+The FDA label for Trintellix, shown above, indicates an increased risk of suicidal thoughts and actions in children, adolescents and young adults when taking the drug.

 A medical review on the safety and tolerability of Trintellix, which analyzed data from over 5,000 patients, found nausea to be the most common side effect, affecting around 20% of patients.

 Headache was the second-most common side effect, affecting 12% of patients.
 Diarrhea was third and affected around 7% of patients.

 Interestingly, this review found that the rate of suicidal behavior was no higher for patients on Trintellix than placebo, even though the FDA label suggests such.

 We would recommend that patients with a personal or family history of suicidal thoughts speak with their doctor about this data.
 Their doctor may recommend an antidepressant that does not have this black box warning.